 On or about January 29, 2015, Silicon Image, Inc., members of its Board, the Company and the Company's wholly-owned merger acquisition subsidiary, were named as defendants in two complaints filed in Santa Clara Superior Court by alleged stockholders in connection with the proposed merger of Silicon Image and the Company.
 Both complaints were dated January 29, 2015 and were captioned respectively Molland v.
 George, et al. and Stein v.
-Silicon Image, Inc. et. al. Five additional complaints were subsequently filed on January 30, 2015, February 4, 2015 and February 9, 2015 in Delaware Chancery Court by alleged stockholders of Silicon Image, Inc. et. al. Five additional complaints were subsequently filed on January 30, 2015, February 4, 2015 and February 9, 2015 in Delaware Chancery Court by alleged stockholders of Silicon Image, Inc. et. al.; Feldbaum et. al. v.
-Silicon Image, Inc. et. al.; Nelson v.
-Silicon Image, Inc. et. al. and Partansky v.
+Silicon Image, Inc. et. al. Five additional complaints were subsequently filed on January 30, 2015, February 4, 2015 and February 9, 2015 in Delaware Chancery Court by alleged stockholders of Silicon Image, Inc. in connection with the Merger, captioned respectively Pfeiffer v.
+Martino et. al.; Lipinski v.
 Silicon Image, Inc. et. al.; Feldbaum et. al. v.
-Silicon Image, Inc. et. al.; Nelson v.
 Silicon Image, Inc. et. al. and Partansky v.
 Silicon Image, Inc. et. al. The five Delaware matters were subsequently consolidated into an action captioned In re Silicon Image Stockholders Litigation by order of the Delaware Chancery Court on February 11, 2015, and a consolidated amended complaint was filed in the matter on February 13, 2015.
 Two complaints captioned Tapia v.
 Silicon Image, Inc. et. al. and Caldwel v.
 Silicon Image, Inc. were also filed on February 4, 2015 and February 9, 2015 in Santa Clara Superior Court by alleged stockholders in connection with the Merger.
 Amended complaints were filed in the Molland and Stein actions on February 11, 2015.